Is your school genuinely placing the interests of its teachers as a key priority?

 - Whole-school Powerpoint templates?
 The number of teachers who contact me from large multi-academy trusts who say they are forced to follow organised resources feel devalued and deprofessionalised.
 If you are happy to work without any autonomy or thought regarding your subject curriculum, then a) I suspect the person creating the materials isn’t actually teaching it and b) is checking things off in observations to force you – the qualified teacher – to jump through hopes for the unachievable goal of consistency.

-- Are you another school who has revamped your curriculum with new buzzwords?
+- Are you another school that has revamped your curriculum with new buzzwords?
 If your school wants to have ‘intent’ mapped out, they should have intended to give you time to do this.
 If your school wants you to ‘implement’ the content, then you’re also going to need a good budget to update your resources.
 And if ‘impact’ is also a feature in your curriculum plans, then I suspect you will need your school to set aside some CPD time for you to regularly discuss schemes of work and share ideas in order to gauge its impact.
-I wonder how many schools will continue to place curriculum at the heart of teacher-training throughout this academic year?
+I wonder how many schools will continue to place curriculum at the heart of teacher training throughout this academic year?

 - If your school does not use social media to promote, recruit or celebrate the work you are doing, then it is perhaps time to find someone who does.
 Many teachers are moving to work in schools simply because of the school’s online profile.
 When last did someone read what the Google reviews say of your school?
 Another hallmark of a poor teaching and learning culture is if the school has little or no teachers discussing pedagogy online.
 It could be banned!